Aunt on deathbed tells nephew to look 'under her sewing machine' to find a $25 million secret

 He took to painting to Dr Kenneth Smith, president of the Center for Art Materials Analysis in Westmont, Illinois, for examination.
 His team extracted small amounts of pigment from the artwork and found that they were consistent with the place and time that Picasso would have produced the copy.

-The expert estimated that with the paperwork, forensics report, and the signature of the artist on the painting could be worth millions.
-However, what sets the piece apart is the thumbprint, and he speculated that if it is indeed of Picasso, the piece could sell for anywhere between $25 million to $30 million.
+The expert estimated that considering the paperwork, forensics report, and the signature of the artist, the painting could be worth millions.
+However, what sets the piece apart is the thumbprint, and he speculated that if it is indeed of Picasso, the piece could sell for anything between $25 million to $30 million.
 This was back in 2015.